 After several phone calls to the GCCAC by ABC 13 Eyewitness News, dividers were eventually installed around Castaneda’s desk – though they do not nearly provide the level of privacy required.
 While Castaneda wishes to work out a solution with her employer, she admitted to feeling threatened and pressured to resign.

 For more information on this story, click here.

 Facing Discriminatory Treatment?
 Contact Shellist Lazarz Slobin LLP

 If you have been subjected to pregnancy discrimination in the workplace, our Houston employment lawyers at Shellist Lazarz Slobin LLP can provide the aggressive legal representation you need to ensure your rights are protected.
-Having earned numerous Super Lawyers® inclusions and a 10.0 “Superb” Avvo Rating for our unparalleled legal representation and results, our firm is equipped with the resources and skills to pursue a fair resolution.
+Our firm is equipped with the resources and skills to pursue a fair resolution.

 Dial (713) 352-3433 or complete an online form today to review your legal options in full.